 Foxton Locks is the perfect place to see and understand engineering at its best.
 These grand constructions changed this landscape forever.

-This workshop will help children develop a clearer understanding of the factors affecting whether something sinks or floats.
+Floating and Sinking - this workshop will help children develop a clearer understanding of the factors affecting whether something sinks or floats.

 Use the following resources to support learning on your visit and back in the classroom: